47degrees/github4s/docs/src/main/tut/pull_request.md

 [pr-scala]: https://github.com/47deg/github4s/blob/master/github4s/shared/src/main/scala/github4s/free/domain/PullRequest.scala

 ## Create a pull request
-If you want to create a pull request,we have two ways to create a pull request On the one hand, we pass as parameters to create a new pull request:
+If you want to create a pull request,we have two ways to create a pull request.
+On the one hand, we pass as parameters to create a new pull request:

  - the repository coordinates (owner and name of the repository)